-Whether you’re staying in with your immediate family or planning on visiting another household to share your time with, depending on your respective tier, we’re sure that the festive period can be as memorable, peaceful, and enjoyable as it normally would be.
+Whether you’re staying in with your immediate family or planning on visiting family, we’re sure that the festive period will be as memorable, peaceful, and enjoyable as it always is.

 Holiday periods are traditionally a good time to buy a new car, with many dealers trying to wrap up sales before they finish for Christmas.
 This is coupled with new models being rolled out in the new year, so if you’re looking for a bit of a bargain, now could be the opportune moment for you.